A. Savitt Fellowship Dr. Arnold Band

 He has trained numerous Ph.D. candidates and has served in a variety of educational and editorial capacities in the US and abroad most notably as President of the Association for Jewish Studies, and the Chair of the Department of Comparative Literature at UCLA.

-Dr. Arnold Band will be in residence at the Center through June 30, 2013.
-He may be contacted via e-mail at email@example.com.
+Dr. Arnold Band was in residence at the Center from April 1 to June 30, 2013.